 Given the cost of attracting new customers - thought to be as much as eight times more expensive as holding onto existing buyers - ensuring customer loyalty can be the difference between failure and success.
 Here Chris Barling of SellerDeck gives ten basic pointers aimed at helping you to encourage customer loyalty if you sell online

-If you really give customers a great experience, they will tell their friends and they’re much more likely to come back to you.
+If you really give customers a great experience on your ecommerce website, they will tell their friends and they’re much more likely to come back to you.
 So ‘walk the talk’.
 If there’s anything worse than bad service, it’s being told how great the service is, then finding out the opposite is true.

 Always acknowledge every order immediately or customers may think something is wrong.
 Use the auto-reply feature in your ecommerce package or send a personal email.
 Also acknowledge any returns when they arrive.